 Portfolios are most often associated with artists and writers - a bundle of paintings, a collection of photographs, or perhaps a folder full of poems.
 The concept, though, is relevant to nearly every career.
-At its core, a portfolio website is a compilation of your best work: the projects that exemplify your qualifications, training and experience.
+At its core, a portfolio website is a compilation of your best work: the projects that exemplify your qualifications, training and experience - whether its a professional model portfolio or something else.
 For marketing professionals, such a collection is vital for highlighting your specific skill set and professional style.
-Armed with this resource, you can earn the attention of recruiters, obtain new job opportunities, and bolster your credibility in the industry.
+Armed with this resource, you can earn the attention of recruiters, obtain new job opportunities and bolster your credibility in the industry.

-Rather than compiling a printed collection of your work, nowadays you’re better off creating a portfolio website and putting your portfolio online.
+Rather than compiling a printed collection of your work, nowadays you’re better off creating a portfolio website (see best portfolio website builders) and putting your portfolio online.
 Here’s everything you need to know about how to create a marketing portfolio, including what it should include and tips to build your own.
-To make the process go smoothly, we’ve also gathered examples of portfolio websites that you can use as inspiration.
+To make the process go smoothly, we’ve also gathered examples of portfolio websites and web portfolios that you can use as inspiration.

 Why you need a marketing portfolio